Skip to content

 `val` <> 42

 import dfhdl.* brings DFHDL built-in functions and types into scope.
 If a user-defined class has the same name as a built-in, the built-in shadows the class.
-Known built-ins that commonly conflict with Verilog module names:
+Built-ins that commonly collide with Verilog module names:

 abs, clog2, max, min, all, Bit, Bits, UInt, SInt